Jeffrey Meldrum

-Life and career
+Early life

-Meldrum was born on 24 May 1958 in Salt Lake City.
+Don Jeffrey Meldrum was born on 24 May 1958 in Salt Lake City.
 He received his B.S. in zoology specializing in vertebrate locomotion at Brigham Young University in 1982, and his M.S. at BYU in 1984.
 In 1989, he completed a Ph.D. at Stony Brook University in anatomical sciences, with an emphasis in biological anthropology, with John G. Fleagle as his doctoral advisor.

+Career

-He held the position of postdoctoral visiting assistant professor at Duke University Medical Center from 1989 to 1991.
+Meldrum the position of postdoctoral visiting assistant professor at Duke University Medical Center from 1989 to 1991.
 Meldrum worked at Northwestern University's Department of Cell, Molecular and Structural Biology for a short while in 1993 before joining the faculty of Idaho State University where he taught until his death.

 Meldrum published numerous academic papers ranging from vertebrate evolutionary morphology, the emergence of bipedal locomotion in modern humans, and the plausibility behind the Sasquatch phenomena, in addition to being a co-editor of a series of books on paleontology.
 Meldrum also co-edited From Biped to Strider: The Emergence of Modern Human Walking with Charles E. Hilton.

 Meldrum, who was an "active member" of the Church of Jesus Christ of Latter-day Saints, also studied and commented upon issues of genetics and the Book of Mormon in his book Who Are the Children of Lehi?, written with Trent D. Stephens.